Lanfirus/JavaRush-tasks/level23/task2312/readme.md

-A text game about a snake catching mouses and itself eventually
+A text game about a snake catching mouses and itself eventually.

+Snake.jar is a graphic-based primitive variant of this game.
+Requires JRE on your computer.